 Batman vs. Superman: Dawn of Justice (2016)

 A sequel to the 2013 Man of Steel movie is currently in the works.
 Henry Cavill is set to reprise his role as Superman/Clark Kent alongside Ben Affleck as Batman/Bruce Wayne and Gal Gadot as Wonder Woman/Diana Prince.
 Jesse Eisenberg has been cast as Superman's arch nemesis Lex Luthor and Amy Adams is also set to reprise her role as Lois Lane.
-The film is set to be released on March 25th, 2016.
+The film was released on March 25th, 2016.

 A 15 part serial in which the origin is explained as well as his fight with Lady Spider.
 Kirk Alyn and Noel Neill star.
 Atom Man vs. Superman (1950) Another 15 part serial in which Superman battles Lex Luthor and Atom Man.
 Kirk Alyn, Noel Neill, and Lyle Talbot star.
 Superman and the Mole Men (1951) starred George Reeves and Noel Neil.
 Stamp Day for Superman(1954) was a short film promoting Stamp Day for the U.S. Treasury.
 Starring George Reeves and Noel Neil.